Forxiga (Dapagliflozin)

 Drug Interactions

-Tell your doctor about all medicines you’re taking, including over-the-counter medications, vitamins, and supplements.
+Tell your doctor about all medicines you’re taking, including over-the-counter drugs, vitamins, and supplements, as some may interact with Forxiga.

 Important: Forxiga can be taken with most other medicines, but always check with your doctor or pharmacist about potential interactions.